-Georgia Taylor-Brown has battled her way through potentially career-ending injuries to the very pinnacle of triathlon, culminating in being crowned World Champion in 2020 and two Olympic medals and the 2021 Super League Triathlon Championship Series.
+Georgia Taylor-Brown has battled her way through potentially career-ending injuries to the very pinnacle of triathlon, culminating in being crowned World Champion in 2020, winning two Olympic medals and the 2021 Super League Triathlon Championship Series.
 The Manchester-born athlete grew up in a sporting family.
 Her dad, Darryl, was an 800m runner who represented Great Britain, while her mum, Beverley, was a national level swimmer and a club runner.
 Georgia has lived and trained in Leeds since moving there in 2012 to study Sports and Exercise Science at Leeds Beckett University.

 Georgia was a talented cross-country runner at school before being drafted into British Triathlon’s Olympic Development Squad.
 She had everything she needed for rapid development and seemed to be on the brink of a fast rise to stardom when she won the Junior World Duathlon Championships in Nancy in 2012.
 However, it would be another five years before she really hit the big time of elite-level triathlon as injuries threatened to derail a promising career before it had barely even begun.

 Following the 2014 Junior World Championships, Georgia felt pain in the top of her foot, which was diagnosed as a stress fracture, which, despite careful management, got worse.
 After accepting the need for surgery and having two screws inserted into the bone, Georgia was on the road to recovery when she suffered another fracture.
 That paled into insignificance compared to the next chapter of woe.
 As she returned to running, she felt pain.
 It turned out a screw had come loose and was about to burst through her skin.
 After 16 months of frustration and pain, Georgia started to build again.